GoogleCloudPlatform/functions-framework-go/README.md

 	)

 	func main() {
-         // Normally, you should start the local development server from the command
+         // The local development server is normally started from the command line, but
-         // line, but certain IDE's like Intellij and VSCode support directly running
+         // certain IDE's support directly running go applications from the IDE.
+In these
-         // go applications from the IDE.
-In these cases, the function won't be recognized.
+         // cases, the function won't be recognized.
          //
          // To resolve, set the "FUNCTION_TARGET" env variable directly to ensure the
          // function is registered for the local server.